kasparasman/anthropos-web_on_domas_repo/architecture/avatarGen/Prompts.md

 3. Keep 1 : 1 aspect; nothing below upper chest.
 4. Deliver PNG + metadata JSON.
 5. **Facial skin color must remain within the range of natural human skin tones as seen in the user's selfie, with only lighting effects from the scene allowed to influence color.
 Do not stylize or replace the base skin color with non-human hues.**
+6. **The final portrait must be strictly 1:1 aspect ratio with no stretching, padding, or cropping that would alter the square format.**

 TASK
 "Transform USER_SELFIE_B64 into the Nurturer-archetype futurist passport portrait according to STYLE_REFERENCE_B64 and the rules above."